What happens to a dream deferred?

 – Langston Hughes

 Dreams are fragile.
-Without the proper care and nurturing, they will never become fully realized.
+Without proper care and nurturing, they will never become fully realized.
 I saw many dreams deferred in the neighborhood where I grew up.
 We all started out with potential and promise, but many of my friends gave up on their dreams because they couldn’t see past the poverty that surrounded us.
 There was little room for dreaming when your dad is gone or your mom has lost her job or your brother is addicted to drugs.
 Under these circumstances dreaming was foolish.
 All that mattered was survival.

 Thank God my mother was foolish enough to dream of a better future for me.
 She always gave me words of encouragement and taught me that I was capable of achieving great things.
 Her support and confidence gave me the freedom to dream for myself.
 My mother nurtured these dreams by encouraging my love of reading by taking me to the library on a regular basis.
 Even though she didn’t have much money, she still managed to scrimp together enough cash to pay for art classes, purchase a set of encyclopedias, and eventually buy me my own computer.